wepublish/wepublish/DOCUMENTATION.md

 The webhook will call `paymentProvider.updatePaymentWithIntentState()` which will create a payment.
 This creates a payment creation event which is caught by `paymentProvider.setupPaymentProvider()`.
 Within this event another invoice event will be triggered which is handled in `events.invoiceModelEvents()`

+## packages/mongo-db
+### Migrations
+To perform migrations on the database two steps are necessary.
+1. add an object in migrations.ts.
+2. restart the API (yarn watch)